DENTAL AMALGAM REMOVAL

 Must I remove dental amalgam?

-When comparing the literature on dental amalgam, there is a mix in opinions for its removal.
-However, there are undisputed facts that dental amalgam fillings do raise the levels of mercury in our bodies and are one of the primary sources of mercury that we encounter in our environment.
+Yes, you must remove all metallic restorations that harm you overall body.
+There are undisputed facts that dental amalgam fillings do raise the levels of mercury in our bodies and are one of the primary sources of mercury that we encounter in our environment.

 For people with metal fillings, the daily release of mercury is approximately 4-5 μg/day, and the more amalgam fillings, the more mercury that is released.
 By contrast, mercury levels are reduced substantially when amalgams are removed.